 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Valuing AstraZeneca stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of AstraZeneca's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-AstraZeneca's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 68x.
-In other words, AstraZeneca shares trade at around 68x recent earnings.
+AstraZeneca's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 43x.
+In other words, AstraZeneca shares trade at around 43x recent earnings.

 That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 However, AstraZeneca's P/E ratio is best considered in relation to those of others within the drug manufacturers-general industry or those of similar companies.